 DMCA.com spends an extraordinary amount of time helping children and their parents deal with consequences of cyber bullying and revenge posting on Social Media.
 This online taunting is a terrible crime and violation.
 It is intense, constant and very dangerous.
 The emotional harm and ultimately physical consequences of this assault take a very heavy toll on parents and children alike.
 We, management and staff at DMCA.com, would like to stop this online scourge.
-To this end we have added this social media survival guide as a service to everyone.
+To this end DMCA.com's takedown team have added this social media survival guide as a service to everyone.

 The tremendous rise in popularity of social media has corresponded with an equally tremendous rise in UGC (User Generated Content) sites.
-It is a fair statement to say that much of the content found of UGC sites comes from social media sites.
+It is a fair statement to say that much of the content found on UGC sites comes from social media sites.
 Much of that content is "stolen content" or content published without permission of the owner or creator.
 The rise in the number of online dating sites has also followed a similar trend

-DMCA Takedown Fast Tip
+DMCA.com Fast Tip

 The number one most vulnerable group on social media is young women, particularly teenage girls.

 Social Media Survival Tips for Children (Parents read here:)

 - Parents should encourage delaying the use of all social media for their children as long as possible.
 The best protection is abstinence, and it should be maintained for as long as possible.